OCTO-Hurricane/Auditrex/README.md

 8. Create a Django superuser, that will be Auditrex administrator.

-> If you have set a mailer and CISO_SUPERUSER_EMAIL variable, there's no need to create a Django superuser with `createsuperuser`, as it will be created automatically on first start.
+> If you have set a mailer and AUDITREX_SUPERUSER_EMAIL variable, there's no need to create a Django superuser with `createsuperuser`, as it will be created automatically on first start.
 You should receive an email with a link to setup your password.

 ```sh
 poetry run python manage.py createsuperuser